Updated July 31, 2023

-Turnover of the Company = INR 30,000,000
+- Turnover of the Company = INR 30,000,000

->

-> There are some important ratios that are related to Turnover of a company.
-For instance receivables turnover ratio.
-Also when valuing a business, a lot of parameters are forecasted on the basis of Turnover.
+Some important ratios are related to a company’s turnover, for instance, the receivables turnover ratio.
+Also, when valuing a business, many parameters are forecasted based on Turnover.
 For instance, other income is taken as a % of operating income.

->

-> Profit is a product of Turnover.
+Profit is a product of Turnover.
 The expenses that stand between Turnover vs profits are:

->

-> - Cost of goods sold – The cost incurred in order to manufacture and sell the product
+- Cost of goods sold – The cost incurred to manufacture and sell the product

-> - Employee benefit expenses – Employee welfare costs
+- Employee benefit expenses – Employee welfare costs